ucsd-cse131-s18/pa2-grading/index.md

 #### What is check supposed to do?
 `check` is meant to failwith the errors gathered in `well_formed_e` so compilation terminates and you can see what errors your source program had.

+#### What is a valid id name?
+You can assume that an id is a valid string of form [a-zA-z][a-zA-Z0-9]*.
+You will, however, have to check that the string does not match any of the language's reserved words.

 ### Testing Functions

 These are the same as they were for Anaconda.
 Your tests should